numcommand/num/README.md

   * sample-coefficient-of-variance, s-covar, s-cv:<br>
       The sample coefficient of variance.

-  * second-moment-about-the-mean, second-moment:<br>
-     The second moment about the mean.
-Use sample, not population.

-  * population-second-moment-about-the-mean, p-second-moment:<br>
-      The population second moment about the mean.

-  * sample-second-moment-about-the-mean, s-second-moment:<br>
-     The sample second moment about the mean.

   * third-moment-about-the-mean, third-moment:<br>
      The third moment about the mean.
 Use sample, not population.